 A cost category in the business

 Cost Structure is the building block of the Business ModelBusiness ModelBusiness ModelThe business model canvas or definitionView reference → Canvas that names every cost a business incurs to operate its model: the price of holding the resources, running the activities, and keeping the partnerships that make the whole thing work.
-It is the one block that subtracts, and that is what makes it honest.
-A value propositionValue PropositionBusiness ModelA unique value offered to customersView reference → can be aspirational and a revenue streamRevenue StreamBusiness ModelA source of revenueView reference → can be projected, but a cost structure is the part of the model that has already started spending.
+It is the block that records what the model spends, against the value propositionValue PropositionBusiness ModelA unique value offered to customersView reference → and revenue streamRevenue StreamBusiness ModelA source of revenueView reference → that record what it aims to earn.

 The block belongs to the canvas Alexander Osterwalder and Yves Pigneur published in Business Model Generation (2010), one of nine components that describe how an organisation creates, delivers, and captures value.
 Cost Structure sits on the efficiency side of the canvas, directly under Key ResourcesKey ResourceBusiness ModelA key resource required by the businessView reference → and Key ActivitiesKey ActivityBusiness ModelA key activity the business performsView reference →, because those two blocks are what generate the cost.
 The model's logic is causal: name the resources and activities a model depends on, and the major costs follow.